yorns/audioserver/README.md

 # The AudioServer Introduction

-The audioServer is a player for mp3 files and streams that is controlled and configured by a web page (and from your browser)
+The audioServer is a player for mp3 files.
+It streams that files, plays them locally and is controlled and configured via web interface (and therefor from any of your browsers)

-The underlying technology is a small, but efficient webserver, that serves as
+The underlying technology is a small, but efficient webserver (developed for embedded systems), that serves as
-* resource delivery unit (for the webpage and all connected data)
+* resource delivery unit (for the webpage and all connected audio data)
 * REST API to manage the player, the playlists and files
 * websocket API to receive playing information
 * upload unit to upload mp3 files to the system